OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 3. In Outlook, compose a new message.

-4. In the message compose window, choose the **Show Taskpane** button in the ribbon to open the add-in task pane.
+4. In the message compose window, choose the **Show Taskpane** button to open the add-in task pane.

     ![Screenshot showing highlighted add-in ribbon button in Outlook compose message window.](../images/outlook-sso-ribbon-button.png)